-***Upcoming planning meetings are open to the public!
+***2017 planning meetings are open to the public!
+Join us:

 To make Lowell Women’s Week successful, participation is needed in each of these areas.
 Which committee is right for you?